-A complaint of unlawful discrimination, harassment, intimidation or bullying may be filed by an individual who alleges that that individual has personally suffered unlawful discrimination, harassment, intimidation or bullying or by one who believes any specific class of individuals has been subjected to unlawful discrimination, harassment, intimidation or bullying, or by a duly authorized representative who alleges that an individual student has been subjected to discrimination, harassment, intimidation, or bullying.
-An investigation of alleged unlawful discrimination, harassment, intimidation or bullying shall be initiated by filing a complaint no later than six (6) months from the date the alleged discrimination, harassment, intimidation or bullying occurred, or the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying unless the time for filing is extended by the Executive Director or designee, upon written request by the complainant setting forth the reasons for the extension.
-Such extension by the Executive Director or designee shall be made in writing.
-The period for filing may be extended by the Executive Director or designee for good cause for a period not to exceed ninety (90) calendar days following the expiration of the six-month time period.
-The Executive Director shall respond immediately upon a receipt of a request for extension.
+A complaint of unlawful discrimination, harassment, intimidation or bullying may be filed by an individual who alleges that that individual has personally suffered unlawful discrimination, harassment, intimidation or bullying or by one who believes any specific class of individuals has been subjected to unlawful discrimination, harassment, intimidation or bullying, or by a duly authorized representative who alleges that an individual student has been subjected to discrimination, harassment, intimidation or bullying.
+An investigation of alleged unlawful discrimination, harassment, intimidation or bullying shall be initiated by filing a complaint no later than six (6) months from the date the alleged discrimination, harassment, intimidation or bullying occurred, or the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying unless the time for filing is extended by the CEO or designee, upon written request by the complainant setting forth the reasons for the extension.
+Such extension by the CEO or designee shall be made in writing.
+The period for filing may be extended by the CEO or designee for good cause for a period not to exceed ninety (90) calendar days following the expiration of the six-month time period.
+The CEO shall respond immediately upon a receipt of a request for extension.

 All other complaints under this Policy shall be filed not later than one (1) year from the date the alleged violation occurred.
-For complaints relating to the LCAP, the date of the alleged violation is the date on which the Charter School Board of Directors approved the LCAP or the annual update was adopted by Charter School.
+For complaints relating to the LCAP, the date of the alleged violation is the date on which the Charter School Board of Directors approved the LCAP or the annual update was adopted by

+Charter School.

-The complaint shall be presented to the compliance officer who shall maintain a log of complaints received, providing each with a code number and date stamp.
+The complaint shall be presented to the compliance officer who shall maintain a log of complaints received, providing each with a code number and date stamp, and subsequent related actions to the extent required by oversight agencies.

 Complaints filed pursuant to this Policy must be in writing and signed.
 A signature may be handwritten, typed (including in an email) or electronically generated.
-Only complaints regarding pupil fees or LCAP compliance may be filed anonymously as set forth in this Policy.
+Only complaints regarding pupil fees, LCAP, or noncompliance with Education Code sections 243 or 244 may be filed anonymously as set forth in this Policy.
 If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, Charter School staff shall assist the complainant in the filing of the complaint.